-The HSE's decision to prioritise occupational health in its 2016 "Helping Great Britain work well" strategy has put certain key occupations in HSE's cross-hairs for inspection and potential enforcement actions.
-With a new 10-year strategy in the pipeline, will this focus continue and what is this likely to mean for HSE inspection and enforcement activities?
+The Health and Safety Executive's (HSE) decision to prioritise occupational health in its 2016 "Helping Great Britain work well" strategy has put certain key occupations in HSE's crosshairs for inspection and potential enforcement actions.
+With a new 10-year strategy in the pipeline, will this focus continue and what is this likely to mean for HSE inspection and enforcement activities in relation to higher education institutions (HEIs)?

-The HSE adopted a new Strategy in 2016, titled "Helping Great Britain work well".
+The HSE adopted a new strategy in 2016, titled "Helping Great Britain work well".
 The new strategy set out six strategic themes for the HSE's work going forward, including tackling workplace ill health.

-For HSE this increased focus on workplace ill health has meant prioritising occupational respiratory diseases such as asthma and chronic obstructive pulmonary disease, and occupational cancer for inspection and enforcement.
-HSE's Acting Head of Manufacturing and Utilities Unit, Clare Owen, has previously pointed out: "12,000 people died last year from lung diseases estimated to be linked to past exposure from work, with thousands more cases of ill-health and working days lost."
+For HSE, this increased focus on workplace ill health has meant prioritising occupational respiratory diseases such as asthma and chronic obstructive pulmonary disease and occupational cancer for inspection and enforcement.
+HSE's Acting Head of Manufacturing and Utilities Unit, Clare Owen, has previously pointed out: "12,000 people died last year from lung diseases estimated to be linked to past exposure from work, with thousands more cases of ill-health and working days lost".